عنوان مقاله [English]

 Results and discussion

-In this research, presenting different scenarios has been done through statistical methods.
-On this basis and considering previous studies, accessibility, household dimension, land price, and household income level were selected as the main factors affecting the determination of the area of land segments, and the effect of each of them was determined based on a regression relation in Semnan city.
-On the other hand, each identified margin block has a different spatial value considering the two factors of accessibility and land price and the households tend to live in one of the margin blocks according to their economic power and suitability so that it was assumed that higher-income households will live in blocks with higher land prices and better accessibility.
-Assuming that the regression relationship in comprehensive plan horizon (2026) holds and considering the spatial value of each block, four different scenarios were presented for the subdivision of land segments using Dehal and Chow’s model (2014).
+The results of the significance of each independent variable in explaining the dependent variable have been presented in a regression relationship in Semnan city as the study area.
+According to the predictions of the comprehensive plan horizon (2026), we will need 86 hectares of land.
+The land subdivision modeling process has been conducted in seven steps.
+Basic tool was used to divide the land in the model presented by Dahal and Chow (2014) to divide large pieces of land based on size, shape, and direction.
+In this research, different scenarios have been presented through statistical methods.
+According to previous studies, accessibility, household dimension, land price, and household income level were selected as the main factors affecting the determination of the area of land segments.
+The effects of each of the factors were determined based on a regression relation in Semnan city.
+On the other hand, each identified margin block has a different spatial value based on two factors of accessibility and land price and the households tend to live in one of the margin blocks according to their economic power and suitability.
+Thus, it was assumed that higher-income households will live in blocks with higher land prices and better accessibility.
+Assuming that the regression relationship in comprehensive plan horizon (2026) holds the spatial value of each block, four different scenarios were presented for the subdivision of land segments using Dehal and Chow’s model (2014).

-In order to select a scenario which is more consistent with the future conditions of urban development in Semnan, the views of real estate agencies (6 real estate agencies) and 4 urban planning experts of Semnan municipality were used.
-Real estate agencies were asked to choose the probable scenario according to land price, land sale, mortgage, rent, and area of existing segmented lands in the margin neighborhoods of Semnan such as Rozieh Town, Janbazan Town, 400 Units and Mehr Housing Units, and also according to people’s living standards and their willingness for housing in these neighborhoods.
-In addition, the urban experts of the municipality were asked to choose the desirable scenario by considering the population increase of Semnan city by 2026, the settlement of the immigrant population, land price, the number of licenses issued for construction, the lack of facilities and land uses, and, finally, the economic, social, and cultural characteristics of the inhabitants of margin neighborhoods.
-By summing up the obtained comments, scenario number four seemed the most likely option from the view of most experts.
+Given the variables and relationships presented to determine the size of separation segments, four possible scenarios are obtained and finally, according to the characteristics of the city of Semnan, the probable scenario is based on accommodation of low and medium level of income in margin area of city.
+It has been selected as the pattern of subdivision.
+In order to select a scenario which is more consistent with the future conditions of urban development in Semnan, we used the views of real estate agencies (6 real estate agencies) and 4 urban planning experts of Semnan municipality.
+Real estate agencies were asked to choose the probable scenario according to land price, land sale, mortgage, rent, and area of existing segmented lands in the margin neighborhoods of Semnan such as Rozieh Town, Janbazan Town, 400 Units and Mehr Housing Units.
+This is conducted according to people’s living standards and their willingness for housing in these neighborhoods.
+In addition, the urban experts of the municipality were asked to choose the desirable scenarios by considering the population increase in Semnan city by 2026.
+The variables are dependent upon the immigrant population, land price, the number of licenses issued for construction, the lack of facilities and land uses, and, finally the economic, social, and cultural characteristics of the inhabitants of the margin neighborhoods.
+By summing up the obtained comments, it seems that the scenario number four is the most likely option from the view of most experts.

 23. Ebrahimi, M., Heidarkahni, H., Abdolmohammadi, A., Firozabadi, A., and Tayyebi, N., 2012, Studying the Effective Factors on Customers' Satisfaction of Urban Housing in Isfahan City, Professional Journal of Social Sciences, Islamic Azad University, Shoshtar Unit, Vol. 6, No. 18, PP. 149-170.
 (In Persian)